Zunayed-Mahfuz/React-App-Project/README.md

 ### Code Showcase

-> Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+> Looking forward to shpw my code snippet of the project that I am proud of.

 ### Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution, if you'd like.
+> I will use this section to list of all major issues that I encountered and what steps I can take to improve.